John Hands (author): Cosmosapiens

-Hands won an Arts Council England award to research and write Cosmosapiens: Human Evolution from the Origin of the Universe, published in the UK by Duckworth Overlook in 2015 and in the USA in 2016.
+Hands won an Arts Council England award to research and write Cosmosapiens: Human Evolution from the Origin of the Universe, published in the UK by Duckworth Overlook in 2015 and in the US in 2016.
 It was subsequently published in Germany, Spain, China, Korea, and Romania.
 The book constitutes a survey of current scientific knowledge of human evolution from the origin of the universe, in which Hands argues that commonly accepted theories including the Big Bang, Darwinism and the selfish gene are contradicted by twenty-first-century evidence; concluding that, uniquely, the human species, possesses self-reflective consciousness—and is still evolving, not physically or genetically but mentally.

 The book was selected by two reviewers in the Times Literary Supplement as a 2015 Book of the Year: A.N.
 Wilson called it "an invaluable encyclopedic achievement " and Tim Crane described it as "Lucid and intelligible to non-specialists... a book of astonishing ambition and scope".
 Nicholas Blincoe listed it as one of the Best Science Books of 2015 in The Daily Telegraph, calling it "Shocking and invigorating".

 It was also praised in The Observer.

 The Future of Humankind

-The sequel to Cosmosapiens begins where that book finished, at the present.
+Published in 2023, the sequel to Cosmosapiens begins where that book finished, at the present.
 Hands evaluates forecasts for human extinction, survival, and transformation.
 He then shows what they have in common before making his own unique forecast by projecting into the future the distinct pattern in the scientific evidence of an accelerating cosmic evolutionary process over some 15 billion years.

-Professor Denis Noble CBE, FRS, FMedSci, MAE said the book, published in 2023, “really brings all the relevant facts and problems together in a magnificently coherent way.
+Professor Denis Noble CBE, FRS, FMedSci, MAE reviewed the book, saying it “really brings all the relevant facts and problems together in a magnificently coherent way.
 It is at one and the same time a treasure trove of research and careful arguments”, while Perry Marshall, author of Evolution 2.0, said “it’s majestic.
 Impossible not to finish.”